object-code/pollinate/README.md

 a set of files and store them on GitHub.
 When you decide to use them later you can **pollinate** them using an object of data.

-#### What exactly is this project attempting to accompish?

-Pollinate aims to be a simple to understand process for templating file trees to meet a specific and repeatable purpose.
-The idea is to design your templates to have subtle points of variation that can be defined within an object of data.
-You would define which files to `discard`, which files to `parse` for template tags, and which files to `move` to new names or paths.

-Pollinate will allow you to store your templates on GitHub and chip away at them over time.
-This process will enable you to benefit from open-source communities which share similar goals.
-When you need to use a template Pollinate aims to ensure that the process is as quick and efficient as possible.

 #### The `Flower`

 The `Flower` is a GitHub repository which holds all of the files.
 Any file can